ProticM/plazar-js/README.md

   </a>
   <h1 align="center">PlazarJS</h1>
   <p align="center">
-Is a versatile framework build to enrich the developer experience in terms of simplicity and speed of application development.
+A versatile framework built to enrich the developer experience in terms of simplicity and speed of application development.
 </p>
 </p>